Keyboard shortcuts

 A pointer variable can be initialized with the address of a global reference or an IEC-address using the AT or REFERENCE TO syntax.
 REF_TO pointers can be initialized using the built-in REF function in its initializer.

 This initialization, however, does not take place during compile time.
 Instead, each pointer initialized with an address will be zero-initialized to a null pointer by default.
-The compiler collects all pointer initializations during compilation and creates internal initializer functions for each POU.
-These functions are then called in a single overarching project-initialization function, which can be called either manually in your main function or by a runtime.
-Additionally, global variables — whether they are initialized pointers or POU instances containing pointer initializers — are also assigned within this overarching function.
+The compiler collects all pointer initializations during compilation and emits constructor functions that run before the program starts:

 Example